Cathcart Circle Lines: Neilston Line

+The Neilston Line was built by the L&AR.
+It diverges from the Circle at Cathcart.
+The line used to connect to the Glasgow South Western Line at Lugton but was cut back to the current terminus at Neilston as part of the Beeching cuts in 1964.
+The section beyond Neilston was also not included in the 1962 electrification of the line.

 Passenger services

 Following electrification in 1962

 Round the west side of the Circle onto the L&AR lines eastbound, terminating at Kirkhill.
 East side services ran to Newton, with many extended to Motherwell via the Clydesdale Junction Railway.

 The basic service every 30 minutes was Glasgow Central to Neilston via Mount Florida; Central to Motherwell via Mount Florida; Glasgow Central to Kirkhill via Maxwell Park; and Cathcart Circle (Inner and Outer).

 West Coast Main Line electrification 1974

 This included the Hamilton Circle and resulted in east side services terminating at Newton.
 Peak services from east and west sides operated to Motherwell via Blantyre and Hamilton.

 Argyle Line opening in 1979

-The major change being the extension of west side services from Kirkhill to Newton.
+The major change was the extension of west side services from Kirkhill to Newton.

 Until May 1984 there were four trains an hour on the Newton branch (two via Maxwell Park and two via Queen's Park) and two trains an hour in each direction around the Circle, in addition to the services on the Neilston branch.

-From May 1984, both the Newton and Neilston services remained 2 per hour, none turned back at Kirkhill and only one ran the full circle each way.
+From May 1984, both the Newton and Neilston services remained two per hour, none turned back at Kirkhill and only one ran the full circle each way.